aabbmddcc/US_election_prediction/README.md

 The repository is organized as follows:

+- `data`:
-- `data/raw_data`: Contains the raw data as obtained from sources such as FiveThirtyEight and The Bullfinch Group.
+    - `raw_data`: Contains the raw data as obtained from sources such as FiveThirtyEight and The Bullfinch Group.
-- `data/analysis_data`: Contains the cleaned dataset used for analysis and modeling.
+    - `analysis_data`: Contains the cleaned dataset used for analysis and modeling.
+    - `simulation_data`: Contains the simulation data used of model simulation.
 - `models`: Contains the fitted models, including saved models in `.pkl` format.
 - `other/llm_usage`: Documents any assistance from ChatGPT-4o.
 - `paper`: Contains the files used to generate the final paper.